quanterall/PureScriptMaterials/basics/01-values-and-functions.md

 4.0
 ```

-5. Define a function that takes a radius of type `Float` and returns the area of a circle[0].
+5. Define a function that takes a radius of type `Number` and returns the area of a circle[0].

 ```purescript
 > circleArea 3.5